cghislai/authenticator/README.md

 a rest resource to consult and update their data.
 User email verification is delegated to applications which have the permission.

+## Note on entropy

+This service uses `SecureRandom.getInstanceStrong()` as its RNG, which in turn will use the /dev/random entropy source on unix systems.
+This entropy source may block until enough entropy is available, and as such the application may hang during key pair generation, like on first deployment.
+To avoid this, make sure your system is provided with enough entropy.
+Alternatively, using docker, you can bind-mount the host /dev/urandom - which does not block - as the container /dev/random.
+Make sure you understand the implications before using this.

+## Docker image

+Docker images are built automatically.
+They fetch and deploy the `authenticator-web` war artifact on startup.
+You can specify the version to deploy by overwriting the CMD.

 ## License
 MIT, do whatever you want